Do you want to explore the beauty of the Emirati capital to the fullest?

 On Yas Island, you can spoil yourself at the following entertainment hubs:

 - Ferrari World Abu Dhabi.
 Themed around motor racing, the amusement complex seduces with thrill rides, driving simulators, and a car factory tour.
 The highlight and a must-ride for any adrenaline junky is the Formula Rossa Rollercoaster.
-It’s the fastest in the world, reaching the whopping speed of 149 mph (240 km/h).
+It’s the fastest in the world, reaching a whopping speed of 149 mph (240 km/h).
 Svet tried it front-row in 2016, but he still remembers the spine-tingling ride.

 - Yas Marina Circuit.
 Continuing the racing theme, Yas Marina Circuit has been hosting the Formula One Abu Dhabi Grand Prix since 2009.
-At the track, you can not only watch the best racers in the world but also experience the adrenaline-rush yourself.
+At the track, you can not only watch the best racers in the world but also experience the adrenaline rush yourself.
 Drive a Formula Yas 3000 bolide, ride with a professional in a Chevrolet drift taxi, or race your friends in a go-kart at the Yas Kartzone.

 - Yas Waterworld Abu Dhabi.
 Heart-pumping waterslides and huge surfing waves take turns to keep you entertained in this awesome water park.
 It features Bubbles Barrel, the world’s largest surfing sheet wave, and Jebel Drop, the park’s highest and steepest waterslide.
 The award-winning waterpark is themed around “The Legend of the Lost Pearl”, a story inspired by Emirati history and traditions.